Lag Jaa Gale: In popular culture

-It is said that for the film Woh Kaun Thi, the song was originally rejected by the film director.
-He decided to include it when he heard it the second time.
+It is said that during the Film's production of Woh Kaun Thi, the song was originally rejected by the film director Raj Khosla.
+However, he eventually included the song after actor Manoj Kumar who also starred in the film admired the composition and persuaded Khosla to retain it.

 When the former star Sadhana died in 2015, she was often recalled by referring to her as the actress of this song.

 The actor Irrfan Khan, who died on 29 April 2020 after a battle with cancer, used to listen to this song during his last days.

 Renditions

-In 1966, two films used the song: in the Tamil film Yaar Nee?, it is rendered as "Ponmeni Thazhuvamal", and in the Telugu film Aame Evaru? it is rendered as "Andala ee reyi".
+In 1966, two films used the song: in the Tamil film Yaar Nee?, it is rendered as "Ponmeni Thazhuvamal", and in the Telugu film Aame Evaru? it is rendered as "Andala Ee Reyi".

-In 1968, Shipra Bose rendered a Bengali version of the same song, "Shongi je ke e monke amar aaj dolalo".
+In 1968, Shipra Bose rendered a Bengali version of the same song, "Sangi Je Ke E Mann Ke Amar Aaj Dolalo".
 The song was penned in Bengali by Miltu Ghosh.

 The singer Shreya Ghoshal performed the song in concert several times in the 2010s.

-The film Kedarnath features a rendition by Sanam's singer Sanam Puri.
+The film Kedarnath features a rendition by the singer Sanam Puri.

 A rendition of the song sung by Jonita Gandhi featured in 2018 film Saheb, Biwi Aur Gangster 3.